SAFEGUARDING

 Carers are not required to meet specific care standards.
 However, if wilful neglect or mistreatment has arisen, carers may be prosecuted under section 44 of the Mental capacity Act 2005.
 Other criminal law may apply to financial abuse, physical assault, domestic abuse and other types of abuse.
 Carers are not regulated or inspected for the quality of the care that they give, so it can be challenging for services and organisations to know how and when to intervene.

-Carers may be hidden, not identify as carers, or their role may have built up slowly over time.
+Carers may be hidden, not identify as Carers, or their role may have built up slowly over time.

-Carers are given equal weight to the person they care for in the Care Act 2014 and are entitled to an assessment of needs as a carer.
+Carers are given equal weight to the person they care for in the Care Act 2014 and are entitled to an assessment of needs as a Carer.

 Research has found the risk of abuse to carers themselves increases when the following occurs: